 - Indoor and outdoor recreational activities

 - Working on weight loss and weight management

 - Trips to explore culture, fine arts and history

 The Continuing Care Department at the Saint John Vianney Center assists residents in maintaining their highest level of functioning of physical, behavioral and spiritual wellness for at least one year following discharge from our programs.
-Each individual is assigned a Continuing Care Coordinator who assists them in developing a continuing care plan prior to discharge.
+Each individual is assigned a Continuing Care Coordinator who assists them in developing a Wellness Plan prior to discharge.
 The plan is signed off by the resident and a representative of their leadership team as well as each member of the SJVC inter-disciplinary treatment team.
-The Continuing Care Coordinator is in monthly contact with the individual and superior, and bi-monthly with the support team, to ensure compliance with the continuing care plan and prescribed outpatient treatment.
+The Continuing Care Coordinator is in monthly contact with the individual and superior, and bi-monthly with the support team, to ensure compliance with the Wellness Plan and prescribed outpatient treatment.

 The Continuing Care Department of the Saint John Vianney Center:

 - Works with our inter-disciplinary assessment/treatment team

 - Engages in community consultations, onsite visits or consultation